hyeonhoshin/NVDIA-drone-wiki/Testing-in-Simulator.md

 4. Switch to Gazebo and make sure the drone is hovering.
 Now press the `A` button on the joystick and watch the drone fly!
 Press the `B` button to disable DNN control.
 At any time during the flight, you can override DNN behavior from the joystick.

 # RViz visualization
 [RViz](http://wiki.ros.org/rviz) is a very useful and powerful tool that allows to visualize various types of ROS messages.
-Our project provides basic support for RViz which consists of [redtail_debug](../tree/master/ros/packages/redtail_debug) ROS node that publishes output of DNN from `caffe_ros` node as a pose that can be visualized in RViz as well as sample `.launch` and `.rviz` files.
+Our project provides basic support for RViz which consists of [redtail_debug](../tree/master/ros/packages/redtail_debug) ROS node as well as sample `.launch` and `.rviz` files.
+The `redtail_debug` node publishes output of DNN from `caffe_ros` node as a pose that can be visualized in RViz.
 Having a separate debug node allows for easy change to debugging functionality without the risk of inadvertently breaking the main nodes.
-To see it in action, run the following (either from container or device):
+To see it in action, run the following either from redtail Docker container or Jetson:
 ```sh
 cd ${CATKIN_WS}
 roslaunch redtail_debug trailnet_debug.launch